markwkiehl/particle_device_blueprint/README.md

 Test the Particle cloud function running in the firmware by calling it from the Particle console.
 With your Particle hardware running, visit [here](https://docs.blynk.io/en/hardware-guides/particle-part-ii#firmware) for detailed instructions on how to call 'blynk_led'. &nbsp;

 Verify that your Particle access token is correct by using the Particle API to test it. &nbsp; Detailed instructions on how to do this using [Postman](https://www.postman.com/) can be found [here](https://docs.blynk.io/en/hardware-guides/particle-part-ii#particle-api). &nbsp;

+Test the Blynk webhook by installing the firmware on your Particle hardware, and then click the ‘Test webhook’ to verify it doesn’t throw an error (it won’t send the datastream value here, so don’t expect to see the LED on your Particle device change). &nbsp;  Then from the Blynk web dashboard or mobile app, toggle the switch assigned to datastream V16 and observe the built-in LED on the hardware if it exists, or the Blynk LED widget if no built-in LED exists. &nbsp;

 # Troubleshooting